 Rapid antigen tests (RATs) should be provided by your employer.
 Workers, residents, and visitors should be able to test as often as needed.

-Currently, there are supply issues with RATs, but workers should not be paying out of their own pockets to meet workplace testing requirements.
+Workers should not be paying out of their own pockets to meet workplace testing requirements.
 UWU members are campaigning the Federal Government to make RATs free and readily available.

 Close contact rules vary state by state.

 In South Australia, close contacts who are essential workers (including aged care workers) are exempt from isolation and may continue to work after a negative test result, if they are asymptomatic.

 In Queensland, close contacts who are essential workers (including aged care workers) are exempt from isolation and may continue to work after a negative test result, if they are asymptomatic and fully vaccinated.